antoinedoize/rainfall_occurrence_BMCD/README.md

 ## Applying the model to your own data

 The BMCD / hdeGPD machinery in this package is not ECAD-specific.
-To fit it to another rainfall record, follow the seven steps below — every function cited already lives in the modules above.
+To fit it to another rainfall record, follow the seven steps below, every function cited already lives in the modules above.

 ### 1. Shape your data